GitVirTer/MartMi-BCI/README.md

 Please cite the tool using this website repository and the manuscript:

 - Guoyang Liu.
 "MartMi-BCI: A Matlab-based Real-Time Motor Imagery Brain-Computer Interface Platform."
 SoftwareX (Submitted).
-- Liu, Guoyang, Lan Tian, and Weidong Zhou.
+- Guoyang Liu, Lan Tian, and Weidong Zhou.
 "Multiscale Time-Frequency Method for Multiclass Motor Imagery Brain Computer Interface."
 Computers in biology and medicine 143 (2022): 105299.

 ## Operating Environments and Dependencies